What are the Different Types of Journaling? And, how do you begin?

 As for what the first part of your journal entry should be when you write, I usually write the day’s date and then start by writing “Dear L”.
 Because, in essence, I am writing to myself – and it can be me in the past, present or future.

-Frequently Asked Questions about the Different Types of Journaling
+Frequently Asked Questions about the Different Types of Journals to Keep

-As you can see there are many different types of journal writing and ways to journal.
+As you can see there are many different types of journals to keep and ways to journal.
 Here are some frequently asked questions about the different kinds of journaling:

 How do you start journaling for mental health?